Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems

-{\bf The DWR interfacial shear rheometer.} The DWR geometry comprises two main components \cite{Vandebril2010}: the double wall annular cell that is placed at the Langmuir trough, and the ring probe fixture for the commercial Anton Paar rotational rheometers, available at ILL.
-The double wall annular cup (see Figure \ref{fig:DWRsketch}), custom made in PTFE, has a double step (inner with radius, $R_i = 20$ mm and outer with radius, $R_o = 28.79$ mm) radial profile to minimize meniscus effects and ensure interface pinning at the edges of the steps.
-The double wall annular cell is positioned at the trough's back end, and has two openings, oriented transversely to the barrier motion direction, designed to facilitate an smooth and symmetric entry of interfacial flow into the annular double wall channel.
+{\bf DWR interfacial shear rheometer.} The DWR geometry comprises two main components \cite{Vandebril2010}: the double wall annular cell, placed in the Langmuir trough, and the ring probe fixture for the commercial Anton Paar rotational rheometers, available at the ILL.
+The double wall annular cup (see Figure \ref{fig:DWRsketch}), custom made in PTFE, has a double-step radial profile (inner with radius, $R_i = 20$ mm and outer with radius, $R_o = 28.79$ mm) to minimise meniscus effects and ensure interface pinning at the edges of the steps.
+The double wall annular cell is positioned at the trough's back-end and has two openings, orientated transversely to the barrier motion direction, designed to facilitate a smooth and symmetric entry of interfacial flow into the annular double wall channel.
 The symmetry axis of the double wall channel is carefully aligned with the rheometer's probe rotation axis.
-The geometrical parameters of the double wall and the ring have been selected in order to: i) make the values of the interfacial shear strain at the inner and outer contact lines at the ring surface as close to each other as possible, and ii) make the ring-wall distances (3 mm or more) slightly larger than the air/water capillary length ($\sim 2.7$ mm).
+The geometric parameters of the double wall and the ring have been selected in order to: i) make the values of the interfacial shear strain at the inner and outer contact lines at the ring surface as close to each other as possible, and ii) make the distances between the ring and the walls ($3$ mm or more) slightly larger than the air/water capillary length ($\sim 2.7$ mm).

-The ring probe has been fabricated using titanium 3D printing technology (3D Systems, Leuven, Belgium), adopting a diamond shaped cross section \cite{Vandebril2010} of $1$ mm diagonal.
+The ring probe has been manufactured using titanium 3D printing technology (3D Systems, Leuven, Belgium), adopting a diamond-shaped cross section \cite{Vandebril2010, Hermans2014} of $1$ mm diagonal.
 The ring probe is not a closed circle but has three small openings, equally spaced in the angular coordinate, to allow for the inner and outer interfacial regions to be at the same interfacial pressure.
-The ring probe fixture incorporates a specialized top connection that enables seamless, backlash-free integration with disposable system shafts, ensuring compatibility with Anton Paar rheometers available at ILL.
-Accurate centering of the ring probe in the double wall annular cell is facilitated by the circular shape of the top part of the inner wall section of the shear cell.
+The ring probe fixture incorporates a specialised top connection that enables seamless, backlash-free integration with disposable system shafts, ensuring compatibility with Anton Paar rheometers available at the ILL.
+Accurate centring of the ring probe in the double-wall annular cell is facilitated by the circular shape of the top part of the inner-wall section of the shear cell.